asavagar/companies_house_data_analysis/README.md

  * Near real-time indicator of economic activity in the UK.
  * Daily business creation decreases 22% since lockdown.
  * 16,065 fewer businesses were created during lockdown.
+ * The size of declines in business creation differ across industries with retail the hardest hit.
  * Business creation is important for productivity and employment.

-# Analysis

-## Daily Aggregate Company Incorporations
+# Daily Aggregate Company Incorporations
 The below chart shows daily company incorporations in the UK for 2020.

 ![daily incorps graph](new_incorp_barplot.png "new_incorp_barplot.png")